 The Wolf has a long and varied history, extending from the Civil War, to logging river drives, to environmental threats.

 In 1863, Congress approved funding for a military trail that the Union Army could use to move troops from the Upper Peninsula of Lake Michigan to Green Bay, in case British soldiers siding with the Confederacy attacked from the north.
 The trail in part followed the Wolf River.
-The State of Wisconsin built the trail though it was not completed until the 1870s and was therefore used only by the timber industry.
+The State of Wisconsin built the trail, though it was not completed until the 1870s and was, therefore, only used by the timber industry.
 In fact, some residents were suspicious that the entire project was arranged for the benefit of the timber industry.
 These routes were later used by trappers and loggers and, eventually, settlers.
-In the 1870s a series of dams on the Wolf made log drives possible.
-It is estimated that in 1873 half a billion board feet of timber floated to mills in Oshkosh.
+In the 1870s a series of dams on the Wolf made log drives, a means of moving logs downstream using the current of a river, possible.
+It is estimated that in 1873 half a billion board feet of timber floated down Wolf River to mills in Oshkosh.

 By the early 20th century railroads had replaced river drives and work began to restore the wild nature of the Wolf.
 The Wisconsin Conservation Department introduced rainbow trout to the river.
 The Wolf River Improvement Corporation had built dams in the late 1800s and gradually began to remove them when they were no longer useful in log drives.
 The last logging dam was removed in 1926.
 Native brook trout, decimated by logging, began to repopulate the river.